Home / Blog / How to Use 3D Interior Design Visualization to Avoid Costly Interior Design Mistakes

 Find out how to use Moodboards effectively for interior makeovers.

-Before you approve any 3D interior design visualization—whether it’s part of a full design package, an online 3D interior design service, or a 3D interior consultation—pause and review it using this checklist.
+Before you approve any 3D interior design visualization—whether it’s part of a full design package, a 3D interior design consultation, or a professional 3D interior design visualization service—pause and review it using this checklist.

 1. Space & Proportions